 "My grandmother was Russian," I replied.
 "She used to say to me, 'Te Kratsavitsa.
 Ya lu butbya."

-"I understand!" said the old man, and I hoped he understood the part about my grandmother because if not, I just told him he was beautiful and declared my undying love.
+"I understand!" said the old man, and I hoped he also understood the part about my grandmother because if not, I just called him beautiful and declared to him my undying love.

 As we crossed streets and turned corners, I imagined how everything so familiar to me must look so unfamiliar to him.
-I began to pretend I was in a foreign country, seeing with new eyes the old bodega, the brown-skinned boys shooting hoops, the deep red of a New York firetruck.
+I began pretending I was in a foreign country, seeing with new eyes the old bodega, the brown-skinned boys shooting hoops, the deep red of a New York City firetruck.

-We arrived at our destination--I told the old man what button to press on the elevator and what floor to exit.
+When we arrived at our destination, I told the old man what button to press on the elevator and what floor to exit.
 But he looked at me as if I were speaking, well, English, so I slipped Honey under my arm and boarded the elevator with him.